Contrail: Head-on contrails

 A contrail from an airplane flying towards the observer can appear to be generated by an object moving vertically.
-On 8 November 2010 in the US state of California, a contrail of this type gained media attention as a "mystery missile" that could not be explained by U.S. military and aviation authorities, and its explanation as a contrail took more than 24 hours to become accepted by U.S. media and military institutions.
+On 8 November 2010 in the US state of California, a contrail of this type gained media attention as a "mystery missile" that could not be explained by US military and aviation authorities, and its explanation as a contrail took more than 24 hours to become accepted by US media and military institutions.